 - To hold annual members' meetings and conferences for three years to develop and focus research in the trade and environment agenda.

 - Promotion of EU research leadership and improvement of research net-working and capacity building between EU countries.

 Ecologic is one of the principal actors of the CAT+E network.
 In this capacity it worked on a number of state-of-the-art reports including topics such as the General Agreement on Services, the relationship between Multilateral Environmental Agreements and WTO rules or Sustainable Impact Assessments.

-In addition, Ecologic organised the international conference "Moving forward from Cancún", which took place in the German Foreign Ministry in Berlin in October 2003.
-During the two day conference researchers, policy-makers and representatives from civil society analysed the implications of the Cancún Ministerial for international environmental policy making and sustainable development.
+In addition, Ecologic organized the international conference "Moving forward from Cancún", which took place in the German Foreign Ministry in Berlin in October 2003.
+During the two-day conference researchers, policy-makers and representatives from civil society analyzed the implications of the Cancún Ministerial for international environmental policymaking and sustainable development.